ajaygunalan/mycobot_ros2/README.md

    ros2 run mycobot_moveit_demos hello_moveit
    ```

-   This will execute the C++ program which plans a motion for the arm and then executes it ([How to Create Your First C++ MoveIt 2 Project – ROS 2 Jazzy](https://automaticaddison.com/how-to-create-your-first-c-moveit-2-project-ros-2-jazzy/#:~:text=match%20at%20L251%20ros2%20run,mycobot_moveit_demos%20hello_moveit)).
+   This will execute the C++ program which plans a motion for the arm and then executes it.
 The program is configured to move the robot’s end-effector (gripper) to a predefined target pose in front of the robot, using the MoveIt `MoveGroupInterface` to plan and execute the trajectory.

 3. **Observe the Motion:** In RViz and Gazebo, you should see the arm move from its starting "home" position to the target pose (and possibly back, depending on the code logic).
 The terminal running `hello_moveit` will print out status information about planning and execution.

    *Note:* The node will wait up to 10 seconds for MoveIt / `move_group` to be available.
-If you run it too early (before launching MoveIt), it will error out after waiting ([How to Create Your First C++ MoveIt 2 Project – ROS 2 Jazzy](https://automaticaddison.com/how-to-create-your-first-c-moveit-2-project-ros-2-jazzy/#:~:text=match%20at%20L268%20ros2%20run,tf2_ros%20tf2_echo%20base_link%20gripper_base)).
+If you run it too early (before launching MoveIt), it will error out after waiting.
 Ensure MoveIt is running (`/move_group` node is active) before executing the `ros2 run` command.

 **Key Points:** This demo uses the MoveIt C++ API to request a motion plan and execute it on the simulated robot.
 It demonstrates a simple pick-and-place style "go to pose" command in code.
-We added the `mycobot_moveit_demos` package for these custom nodes (which includes `hello_moveit` as created in the tutorial) ([How to Create Your First C++ MoveIt 2 Project – ROS 2 Jazzy](https://automaticaddison.com/how-to-create-your-first-c-moveit-2-project-ros-2-jazzy/#:~:text=ros2%20pkg%20create%20,name%20hello_moveit%20%5C%20mycobot_moveit_demos)).
-After running, you can also verify the end effector’s final pose via a tf echo or in RViz (the tutorial suggests `ros2 run tf2_ros tf2_echo base_link gripper_base` to see the transform) ([How to Create Your First C++ MoveIt 2 Project – ROS 2 Jazzy](https://automaticaddison.com/how-to-create-your-first-c-moveit-2-project-ros-2-jazzy/#:~:text=ros2%20run%20tf2_ros%20tf2_echo%20base_link,gripper_base)).
+We added the `mycobot_moveit_demos` package for these custom nodes (which includes `hello_moveit` as created in the tutorial).
+After running, you can also verify the end effector’s final pose via a tf echo or in RViz (the tutorial suggests `ros2 run tf2_ros tf2_echo base_link gripper_base` to see the transform).

 ----